 As long as that ring is on their finger, it constitutes a symbol of everything it represents.
 In other words, we can expand on all the positive emotions and feelings tied to the ring.

 Life would be pretty boring if every day were the same as before.
 Human beings crave variety because it makes life more enjoyable.
 Although that may be true, we tend to be happy with the type of variety we want.

-Because there are all varieties of things that we don't want, like those events that threaten any of the other six human needs.
-The need for variety is also as individual as each person.
+In contrast, there are varieties of things that we don't want, like those events that threaten any of the other six human needs.
+The interpretation of good variety is uniquely personal, and people satisfy those needs differently.

-As such, you might satisfy your need for variety by watching a new move, while somebody else might prefer skydiving.
-There is a lot of variety found in diamond shape and setting style in terms of an engagement ring.
+One person might satisfy the need for variety by watching a new movie, while somebody else might prefer skydiving.
+Consequently, a diamond engagement ring's center stone shape and setting style express variety and significance.